maxtingle11/Microsoft-Studios-Market-Analysis/README.md

 ## Folder Contents

-*When making your way through our repository, please follow the numbered list above to explore the steps of our analysis.*
+*When making your way through our repository, please follow the numbered list below to explore the steps of our analysis.*

 1. README.md
 2. Microsoft Studios Presentation (PDF)